digitalideation/gencg_h2501/SW04/final.md

 {% endraw %}

 **Instructions:**
-1. Allow webcam access when prompted
+1. **Click anywhere** to start the experience (allows camera & mic access)
-2. Move in front of the camera - dance, wave, gesture
+2. **Move in front of the camera** - dance, wave, gesture
-3. Watch as particles are born from your movements
+3. Watch as **black and white particles** are born from your movements
+4. **Play music** or make sound - particles become **colorful** and audio-reactive
+5. **Louder sound** = more vibrant colors and faster particle generation
-4. Fast movements create more particles
+6. Fast movements create more particles
-5. Particles gradually fade, creating ghostly trails
+7. Particles gradually fade, creating ghostly trails over your live video
-6. Press SPACEBAR to clear and start fresh
+8. Press **SPACEBAR** to clear particles and start fresh
-7. Press 'S' to save your generative artwork
+9. Press **'S'** to save your generative artwork as PNG

 ---